 3- Connect physically with your partner

 Being connected to your partner is another effective way to deal with anger.
 You will find more reasons to tolerate them when connected to them.
-Find out some of the things that connect you and work on the same.
+Find out some things that connect you and work on the same.

 4- Practice empathy